Ovarian mucinous cystadenoma

 - loculations may contain low-level internal echogenicity due to increased mucin content

 - different locules may contain various degrees of echogenicity

 Mucinous cystadenomas are usually seen as large multilocular cysts containing fluid of various viscosity.
-Due to this reason, the loculi of the tumours often show variable signal intensities on both T1 and T2 sequences.
+Due to this reason, the loculi of the tumors often show variable signal intensities on both T1 and T2 sequences.
 This can sometimes give a “stained glass” appearance.
 They rarely appear as unilocular cysts.

 Treatment and prognosis

-A mucinous cystadenoma is benign with excellent prognosis (c.f. borderline mucinous tumours of the ovary or mucinous cystadenocarcinoma of the ovary).
+A mucinous cystadenoma is benign with excellent prognosis (cf. borderline mucinous tumors of the ovary or mucinous cystadenocarcinoma of the ovary).
 Nonetheless, they are frequently surgically excised for histological confirmation of benignity, and due to mass effect of the large tumors.